Going on Your Family City Break in Salzburg, what should you expect from this historical city?

 Salzburg, Austria’s 4th largest city, has so much history in it.
 It’s wonderful to walk around whether it’s summer, spring, or winter.
 We’ve yet to visit in autumn but, I’m pretty sure it will be as picturesque as any other season.
 Visiting Salzburg with children is also enjoyable, it’s not hard to find pretty spots to take their photos at, and one can relive the songs and scenes of the movie the city is famous for: The Sound of Music.

+While we live near, we can always go back without having to stay overnight, however, if planning to stay longer, we recommend to check this piece on where to stay in Salzburg before you go.
 Surely, there are a lot of beautiful, hidden places to visit in Salzburg but, let’s save those for another post.
 For now, let’s look at this checklist of the spots you should see and things you should do during a city break in Salzburg.

 The Mirabell is Part of Salzburg’s Historical Centre- and is always well-maintained.